 Wash your hands or use alcohol-based hand sanitizer (with at least 60% alcohol) before putting on a cloth face covering.
 Cover your mouth and nose with the face covering.
 Make sure there are no gaps between your face and the cloth face covering.
 Be aware that if you touch your face or adjust your face covering after you have touched other objects, you can easily spread germs to your face.
 If you do touch your face or cloth face covering, you should wash your hands or use hand sanitizer right away.

 Be careful when taking off your cloth face covering.
 Remove it from behind the ears and try not to touch the front of the cloth face covering or your face.
-Once you remove the cloth face covering, you should throw it in the trash (if it’s disposable) right away or put it in the laundry and wash your hands right away.
+Once you remove the cloth face covering, you should throw it in the trash (if it’s disposable) right away or put it in the laundry.
+Be careful not to touch your eyes, nose, and mouth when removing and wash your hands right away.

 Certain people should never wear a cloth face covering.
 Face coverings should not be put on children under the age of two or used by people who have trouble breathing, are incapacitated, or who are otherwise unable to remove the face covering without help.